-Getting to Granville Island: Granville Island is located on False Creek, under the Granville Street Bridge, just south of downtown Vancouver.
+Getting there: Granville Island is located on False Creek, under the Granville Street Bridge, just south of downtown Vancouver.
 You can get to Granville Island by bus, Aquabus (which will take you across False Creek from Yaletown), on foot/bike, or by car.
 If you're driving, the main street entrance to Granville Island is at the junction of Anderson St. and Lamey's Mill Rd.
-On-site parking is available; there is both free parking (for... one to two hours) and paid parking.
+On-site parking is available; there is both free parking (for one to two hours) and paid parking.

 Take the Kids to the Granville Island Kids Market